Ybakman/TruthTorchLM/README.md

 )
 ```

-### Hallucination Detection in Long-Form Generation
+### Truthfulness in Long-Form Generation

-Assigning a single score for long text is neither practical nor useful.
+Assigning a single truth value for a long text is neither practical nor useful.
 TruthTorchLM first decomposes the generated text into short, single-sentence statements and assigns truth values to these statements using statement check methods.
 The `long_form_generation_with_truth_value` function returns the generated text, decomposed statements, and their truth values.

 ```python